 Storytime is presented at 10:00 am on Wednesdays and Thursdays.
+THIS SUMMER, STORYTIME WILL ALSO BE ON TUESDAYS.
 Each week features one of five pre-literacy skills from the Every Child Ready to Read Program.
 The skills include talk, sing, read, write, and play.
 No registration is required, and drop-ins are welcome!

 Friday Friends Playgroup

 The Friday Friends Playgroup provides opportunities for children to play and make new friends!
 The Playgroup meets in the library auditorium on the first and third Friday of every month, 10:00-11:30 am, for indoor fun.
+FOR JUNE AND JULY 2022, IT'S BEING HELD EVERY FRIDAY.
 Children ages 0-5 years can play on inside playground equipment and make new friends!
 The activity is free, with no registration.
 The Playgroup is jointly presented by the library and PECC/Cass County Head Start.
 Call 402-296-4154 x21 if you have questions.

 The children's area of the library now has IDEA (Invention, Design, Engineer, and Art) boxes!
 Each box contains something that is fun to do and helps children exercise their creativity.
 There are LEGO tubs that have the pieces to make specific items, LittleBIts to build circuitry, a LittleBits Coding Kit to teach children how to code on the computer, two art tubs with all kinds of beads as well as stamps and paper, and "The Very Hungry Caterpillar" book kit.

 If your child is musically inclined, the library also has a tank drum that can be used in the library.
 Not sure what a tank drum is or what it sounds like?
 Come to the library to find out!